 E) Self-study.
 A maximum of 50% of the total CE requirements may be earned through the following self-study activities:

-i) An applicant may obtain up to 20 hours of CE credit by taking correspondence or web-based courses from an approved CE sponsor.
+i) An applicant may obtain CE credit by taking correspondence or web-based courses from an approved CE sponsor.
 These courses shall include a test that must be passed in order to obtain credit.

-ii) An applicant can receive up to 5 hours of CE credit for utilizing moderated teleconferences or audiocassettes/videos of professional presentations offered by approved sponsors.
+ii) An applicant can receive CE credit for utilizing moderated teleconferences, webinars, or pre-recorded professional presentations offered by approved sponsors.
 The applicant will be responsible for verifying purchase/registration for teleconferences or audio presentations.

-iii) An applicant can receive up to 5 hours of CE credit for completion of published tests/quizzes based on APTA publications.
+iii) An applicant can receive CE credit for completion of published tests/quizzes based on APTA publications.
 The applicant will be responsible for verifying successful completion.
 (These publication-based tests/quizzes, typically offered for less than 1 hour of CE credit, are the only exception to the requirement that all approved CE activities must be at least 1 hour.)

 F) Journal clubs.
 Up to 5 hours of CE credit may be obtained for participation in a journal club.
 Credit will be earned based on actual hours of participation and must be verified with an attendance list and list of articles from peer-reviewed journals discussed at each meeting.